realadvisor/rgm/README.md

 ## Types

-Fully covered with flowtype.
-Help with typescript is needed.
+Covered with flowtype.
+For typescript usage you probably need to add `@types/googlemaps` into your project.

 ## Contribute